SlimyC/NeuralNetwork/README.md

 # NeuralNetwork

+Created using Processing 3.3.6

 Warning!
-This was only meant for my eyes so it's not documented in any way.
+This was only meant for myself so it's not documented in any way.
 The code might also be quite messy and it's not really the best, but it works.